bhnord/activities/README.md

 The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
 <a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

-### Fenway Open Studios

-**06/07 11:00AM - 06/07 05:00PM @ Fenway Studios**
-The Fenway Studios on Ipswich Street are the oldest purpose-built artist studios in the country, and they’re only open to the public twice a year 🎨On Saturday, June 7 visit the studios 11am-5pm.
-<a href="https://www.instagram.com/p/DKM50aUO_7-/" target="_blank">info link</a>

-### 17th Annual Salem Arts Festival

-**06/06 10:00AM - 06/08 06:00PM @ Downtown Salem**
-Join us for the 17th annual Salem Arts Festival, June 6-8, 2025, in historic downtown Salem, featuring a vibrant celebration of local art, music, dance, and theatre performances across outdoor stages.
-<a href="https://www.salemartsfestival.com/" target="_blank">info link</a>

 ### Medford PorchFest

 **06/07 12:00PM - 06/07 05:00PM @ Medford**
 Medford Porchfest is an afternoon of free performances throughout Medford, spotlighting the musical skills and diverse cultures of the Medford community.
 <a href="https://medford.porchfest.info/" target="_blank">info link</a>

+### Pride Rooftop House Party

+**06/07 07:00PM - 06/07 11:00PM @ Sam Adams Boston Taproom**
+Get ready to celebrate the rerelease of our Love Conquers Ale brew with a Rooftop House Party to kickoff Pride Month hosted by yours truly.
+<a href="https://www.eventbrite.com/e/pride-rooftop-house-party-tickets-1279741213419?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl" target="_blank">info link</a>

 ### 15th Annual Dance for World Community

 **06/07 12:00PM - 06/07 06:00PM @ Harvard Square**
 Join us for Greater Boston’s largest and most popular outdoor/indoor dance event!
 <a href="https://www.danceforworldcommunity.org/" target="_blank">info link</a>

-### Pride Rooftop House Party

-**06/07 07:00PM - 06/07 11:00PM @ Sam Adams Boston Taproom**
-Get ready to celebrate the rerelease of our Love Conquers Ale brew with a Rooftop House Party to kickoff Pride Month hosted by yours truly.
-<a href="https://www.eventbrite.com/e/pride-rooftop-house-party-tickets-1279741213419?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl" target="_blank">info link</a>

 ### Dorchester Open Studios